BSchoolland/Vehicle-Building-Game/README.md

 #### Version 0.3

- Collisions deal damage
+ More satisfying damage
  Add a piston block
- Add a mele block
+ Add a mele block (done)
  Add an Armor block
- 3 Prototype Levels
+ 3 more Prototype Levels

 #### Version 0.4